The Story of a Rich Man and a Poor Man

 The formerly rich man also finds the same stuff in the forest on day one.
 With extra effort, a bit more.

 He eats only a tiny part of his “harvest”, with his family.
 He wants to get ahead so they go to bed hungry.

 The next day he sells his surplus meager gatherings for $30.
 Then, he pays $10 for a ride on a boat so he and his family can cross the border and go to another country – with better opportunities.

 He offers two unemployed men, also refugees on the boat, spears he made, and fishing nets (he bought for $2).
 He promises them a safe and secure $9 each per day as his employees to hunt, fish, and gather for him.

-The next day in his new country where businessmen are encouraged, he takes in and sells $60 worth of stuff.
+The next day in his new country where businessmen/entrepreneurs are encouraged, he takes in and sells $60 worth of stuff.

-And guess, he repeats the process every day.
+And guess what?
+He repeats the process every day.

 He captures baby rabbits, feeds them grass, and starts a rabbit raising business.
 He finds a pond and starts a fish farm.
 Then, he buys an empty lot for a future factory to turn his fish into dried snacks, and his bunnies into food and fur hats for export.

-Finally, he expands into new businesses to produce and market needed goods.
+Finally, he expands into new businesses to produce and market other needed goods.